voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-order-canceled.md

-The `EVENTS.ORDER.CANCELED` event indicates that an order has been canceled.
+The `EVENTS.CUSTOMER.ORDER.CANCELED` event indicates that an order has been canceled.

 When the event is used in an "Order canceled" distribution webhook, the `data` object always contains the following required objects:
 - `customer`,